CrowdStrike/terraform-provider-crowdstrike/docs/data-sources/sensor_update_policy_builds.md

   This data source provides information about the latest sensor builds for each platform.
   API Scopes
   The following API scopes are required:
-  Sensor update policies | Write
+  Sensor update policies | Read
 ---

 # crowdstrike_sensor_update_policy_builds (Data Source)